-- (1) All new_principal and accessory buildings and structures in the shoreland zone districts_shall be set back at least 100 feet, horizontal distance, from streams or tributary streams, as defined by this chapter, or 100 feet, horizontal distance, from the normal high water mark_line of a waterbody_other waterbodies or the upland edge of a wetland or coastal wetland, except that in the General Development District the setback from the normal high water line shall be at least twenty five (25) feet, horizontal distance.
-In the Resource Protection District the setback requirement shall be 250 feet, horizontal distance, except for structures, roads, parking spaces or other regulated objects specifically allowed in that district in which case the setback requirements specified above shall apply. - (2) In addition, the water body, tributary stream, or wetland setback provision shall neither apply to structures which require direct access to the water body or wetland as an operational necessity, such as piers, docks and retaining walls, nor to other functionally water-dependent uses. - (3) On a non-conforming lot of record on which only a residential structure exists, and it is not possible to place an accessory structure meeting the required water body, tributary stream or wetland setbacks, the code enforcement officer may
+(1) All new principal and accessory buildings and structures in the shoreland zone shalls be set back at least 100 feet, horizontal distance, from streams or tributary streams, as defined by this chapter, or 100 feet, horizontal distance, from the normal high water line of other waterbodies or the upland edge of a wetland or coastal wetland, except that in the General Development District the setback from the normal high water line shall be at least twenty five (25) feet, horizontal distance.
+In the Resource Protection District the setback requirement shall be 250 feet, horizontal distance, except for structures, roads, parking spaces or other regulated objects specifically allowed in that district in which case the setback requirements specified above shall apply.

+(2) In addition, the water body, tributary stream, or wetland setback provision shall neither apply to structures which require direct access to the water body or wetland as an operational necessity, such as piers, docks and retaining walls, nor to other functionally water-dependent uses.